Beware the consequences of an invalid notice...

 • The court accepted Trant’s interpretation of the earlier O’Farrel J case, that the NEC clauses imposed two requirements for the notice, being 1) the identification of the matter which the party disputes, and 2) that the party intends to refer the matter to the tribunal.

-In refusing permission to appeal, the court also noted that it was relevant in this case that Ravestein had chosen not to pay, despite judgement in default having been entered in enforcement proceedings, which was against the "pay now, argue later" objective of the Construction Act.
+In refusing permission to appeal, the court also noted that it was relevant in this case that Ravestein had chosen not to pay, despite judgment in default having been entered in enforcement proceedings, which was against the "pay now, argue later" objective of the Construction Act.

 Ultimately, this means that Ravestein are "stuck" with the adjudicator’s decision which requires it to pay Trant c. £450,000, with no right to challenge this award.